PeterCamejo/ShellProject/README.md

 After "cd w/ filepath" command, prompt shifts right by one space.Does not affect functionality.
 This also happens with addalias.

-Inputting a valid alias into command line will currently cause segmentation fault.

 Printenv command before setenv causes segmentation fault.
 (Alex : I do not encounter this bug.)